aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 ## Creating stages

-Once our pipeline is created, we need to define a `stage` for the pipeline.
-To do so, we can wrap our `EksBlueprint` stack in a `cdk.Stage` object.
+After you create a pipeline, define a stage for it by wrapping the `EksBlueprint` stack in a `cdk.Stage` object.

 ```typescript
 import * as ssp from '@shapirov/cdk-eks-blueprint'